Tesero: Cross country ski

 In the village of Lago, the Lago di Tesero Cross Country Stadium hosts winter events (cross-country ski, biathlon, ice rink games).
 The stadium was a sport venue of three editions of FIS Nordic World Ski Championships (1991, 2003, and 2013), 2013 Winter Universiade, and many events of the FIS Cross-Country World Cup.
+This venue will host the cross-country skiing and Nordic combined events during the 2026 Winter Olympics.
 Every year it hosts the Mickey Mouse Trophy of Cross-country ski (Trofeo Topolino di sci di fondo), and the Marcialonga passes through.

 Other cross-country ski tracks are located in Pampeago and Lavazè Pass.

 Alpine ski

 Ski Center Latemar at Pampeago offers 48 km of slopes.

 Cycling

 The Giro d'Italia ended five stages at Pampeago Pass in 1998, 1999, 2003, 2008, and 2012.